-Volume flow, shows the flow rate of the volume flow encoder in litres per hour

-KM Wind velocity in km/h, if S3 is a wind sensor WIS01.

-E1 to E9 Displays the values from external sensors which are read via the data link.
+- S3 Volume flow, shows the flow rate of the volume flow encoder in litres per hour - KM Wind velocity in km/h, if S3 is a wind sensor WIS01. - E1 to E9 Displays the values from external sensors which are read via the data link.
 Only activated inputs are displayed.
 ERR means that no valid value has been read.
-In this case the external value is set to 0.

-SPS Speed stage, indicates the current speed stage.
-This menu item is only displayed if the speed control is activated.

-Display range: 0 = output is off

-30 = speed control is running at the highest stage

-ANL Analogue level (only ESR 21-D), indicates the current analogue level of the 0-10V output.
+In this case the external value is set to 0. - ANL Analogue level, indicates the current analogue level of the 0-10V output.
 This menu item is only displayed if a control output has been activated.

-Display range: 0 = output voltage = 0 V or 0% (PWM)

-100 = output voltage = 10V or 100% (PWM)
+Display range:0= output voltage = 0V or 0% (PWM)100= output voltage = 10V or 100% (PWM)

-kW The current output of the heat counter indicated in kW.

-MWh Megawatt hours, indicates the megawatt hours of the heat counter.

-kWh Kilowatt-hours, indicates the kilowatt-hours of the heat counter.
-When 1000 kWh have been reached the counter restarts at 0 and the MWh are increased by 1.
+- kW The current output of the heat counter indicated in kW. - MWh Megawatt hours, indicates the megawatt hours of the heat meter. - kWh Kilowatt-hours, indicates the kilowatt-hours of the heat counter.
+Once 1000 kWh is reached, the meter resets to 0 and the MWh are increased by 1.